How much does it cost to travel the world?

 How much does it cost to travel the world is a relative question.
 It all depends on the type of traveller you are.
 We met people traveling with a US$ 10 daily budget and others with US$100.

-We, from Monday Feelings, have a US$50 budget per day for both of us and for everything: accommodation, flights, visas, etc.
+We, from Monday Feelings, have a US$50 budget per day for both of us.
+And this budget is actually for everything: accommodation, flights, visas, etc.

 Choosing the countries to travel the world

-This is the most important decision you will make because travelling in Europe is more expensive than in South East Asia, for example.
+Choosing the country you are going to visit is the most important decision you will make.
+That is simply because travelling in Europe is way more expensive than in South East Asia, for example.
 Likewise, going to Japan, Singapore, South Korea, is more costly than visiting Kenya, South Africa or Georgia.

 It all depends on the type of travel you are planning.